MohammedTanzil1323/TASK-2/readme.md

 # Quotation Microservice

-A FastAPI-based microservice for generating quotations with email drafts using Google's Gemini AI.
+A FastAPI-based microservice for generating quotations with email drafts using Google's Gemini AI.(OFFLINE CURRENTLY, NOT DEPLOYED YET)

 ## Features